Dragon Knight 4: Reception

+Reviewing the Super Famicom port, the four reviewers from Famitsu dismissed the game with comments rannging from the story being monotonous, the combat having nearly no strategy with one reviewer saying it had all the cliches of the bad qualities of a PC game.

 Dragon Knight 4 received average reception from critics who reviewed it as an import title.
 According to Famitsu, the PlayStation release sold 15,351 copies in its first week on the market.
 The PlayStation version sold a total of 22,683 copies during its lifetime in Japan.
 Japanese video game magazine PCpress reported that the Microsoft Windows release ranked tenth in terms of domestic PC game sales in Japan.

 German publication AnimaniA highlighted the game's atmosphere, appealing character designs, and character development throughout the plot, but found some erotic scenes unpleasant and criticized aspects such as required action commands not being able to be executed in later areas.
 Retro Gamer named it one of the ten best games for PC-FX, commenting that the game has attractive graphics, a moderately deep and engaging battle system, and a decent storyline.
 Hardcore Gaming 101s Diogo Martins wrote that "Dragon Knight 4 is a great example of an erotic game that is actually good, and one that a lot of SRPG fans would most likely enjoy".